algorealmInc/SwarmNL/examples/replication/README.md

 repl Papayas
 ```

-Then in node 3, running the following command will return the values in its replication buffer:
+Then in node 3, running the following command will return the values in its replication buffer (which contains data gotten from nofe 1 and 2):

 ```bash
 read